 We all know we should have “a bundle socked away” when our working days end.

-You maybe using a company program.
-If you own the company or self -employeed,
+You may be using a company program.
+If you own the company or are self-employed,

-we may want to take a different approach to accumulate retirment funds.
+we may want to take a different approach to accumulate retirement funds.

-There are a number of plans an individual can use to build their fund.
-These plans defer
+There are a number of plans an individual can use to build their funds.
+These plans

 recognizes the following retirement plans for groups and individuals.

 401k - There are two 401k programs.
 The first is the traditional 401k that invests

 dollars that have not been taxed.
 Income taxes are paid when the dollars are

 withdrawn.
 The second is a Roth 401k.
 The Roth 401k uses dollars that have been